Visit our Teacher Education Website

 In our program, you'll take all the necessary education and English-related courses to prepare you to lead your own classroom one day.
 But, it won't be all classroom work.
 You'll also get a chance to student teach in a middle school or high school class.

 When you graduate, you'll be prepared to earn your teacher certification.
 Most of the students in our program seek teacher certification in Pennsylvania or New York.

 What you can do with a degree in English Education.
 Suggested 4-year plan of study.

-Coverage: Six courses (18 credits), including at least one course from a period prior to 1800, one course from each group.
-Three of these courses must be upper-level.
-(American Literature, British/European Literature, Contemporary World Literature, Western Foundations)
+Six courses (18 credits), including at least one course from a period prior to 1800, one course from each group, and three upper-level courses.
+American Literature: British/European Literature: Contemporary World Literature: Western Foundations:

 You need to formally apply to be admitted to the teacher certification program after you complete 48 credits.

 Requirements for admission include successfully passing the appropriate basic skills assessments, maintaining a 3.0 overall GPA and receiving no lower than a C- in any course required in the major.
 Three letters of recommendation as well as a Career Goals Statement are part of the application process.
 Admission to the program does not guarantee certification but the program is designed to help teacher candidates meet the Pennsylvania Department of Education teacher certification requirements.

 For more information about admission requirements, please see the Teacher Education website.

 Director of Education Program, Associate Professor and Coordinator of Early Level Education

 Associate Professor of Education and Coordinator of Secondary Education